top of page

 1) Check: record check numbers here if desired.

 2) NTD: This stands for "not tax deductible".
-If funds received are not tax deductible for the giver, select NTD from the dropdown.
+If funds received are not tax deductible for the donor, select the checkmark from the dropdown for the transaction.
 Doing so will exclude the transaction from showing on their donor tax statement.
 These are often called "quid pro quo" where the donor receives something in exchange for the funds they provide, so are not tax deductible for the donor.

-1) Journal Balance: this is a running total for your Journal.
+1) Journal Balance: this is the current balance of your Journal.
 It uses the total fund balance from your Funds sheet as the starting point for the year.
 It is automatically calculated whenever a new value is entered in the Amount column.
-Even though it may appear there are no formulas in this column, it is controlled via a hidden formula.
-Manually typing data into this column will cause that formula to fail.
+This value should not be edited directly.
+If it is wrong, you'll need to find the error (in your Journal or Funds sheet).

 Split transactions are very simple.
 Just use as many rows as needed to allocate a single transaction across any number of accounts or funds.
 Use the check and notes columns to indicate that the rows are all part of the same transaction.